 Patient rooms are located on the outside wall of the oval, with an elevated central area for health care staff.
 Almost all of the rooms are visible from this central work area, and the monitors in each room are continuously viewed from this central location.
 In addition, there are two dedicated rooms for obstetrical and gynecologic treatment and evaluation.

-Urgent Care sees minor injuries and quick treat and release patients.
+The Urgent Care Area sees minor injuries and quick treat and release patients.
 Residents rotate in this area for dedicated time caring for minor injuries and common procedural competencies.
 This area is primarily staffed by mid-level providers,faculty, and residents.

 The Pediatric Emergency Department is run by the Department of Emergency Medicine.
 It is staffed by both Emergency Medicine and Pediatric Emergency Medicine Fellowship trained attending's.
 Dedicated Peds-EM nurses provide specialized, high-quality pediatric emergency care.
 The Department is shaped in a semi-circular design, enabling staff to visually monitor every room from a central work area.
 A DVD/television is included in each room to help keep young patients occupied.
 Child-life specialists provide access to toys and books and dispense plenty of TLC to distract and entertain children while they are in our care.

 One of the highlights of the Emergency Department is the large Critical Care Bay, containing seven large treatment bays.
 The facility is commensurate with Strong Memorial Hospital's status as a Regional Trauma Center and is the only ACS Certified Level 1 Trauma Center in the Region.
 It is staffed around the clock with a 2nd or 3rd year EM resident, 2-3 nurses, and a patient care tech.
 Each trauma bay is stocked with all major equipment necessary for a major trauma or medical emergency.
 Two of the trauma bays are equipped with overhead radiology.
 Additionally, two CT's and other radiology suites are readily accessible at the rear of the bay through a sliding door.
 There is ample room in these bays to accommodate portable ultrasound, as well as ventilators and teams involved in major resuscitations.